Bhargav-U/PINEHAT-DATALOGGER/README.md

+**PineHats** are  versatile shields for the ESP32 microcontroller.They come in multiple versions like,datalogger,buck converter etc.
-**PineHat** is a versatile shield for the ESP32 microcontroller, featuring a micro SD card slot, DS3231 RTC with CR2302 battery, and a 0.96-inch OLED screen.
+This PineHat features a micro SD card slot, DS3231 RTC with CR2302 battery, and a 0.96-inch OLED screen.
 Its stackable design reduces wiring and keeps all GPIO pins accessible, with no interference from the OLED or battery.

 Ideal for beginners, PineHat combines multiple components into a single, easy-to-use module.